alessandrocornacchia/uview/usecases/README.md

 - `mcnodeX` : microservice application (see above for node assignment)
 - `mcnode20` : workload generator

 **Note** The workload generator node is fixed to `mcnode20` and managed automatically by an `orchestrator.py` script.
-Please do not change this.
+The configuration files `dsb_hotel.json` will be automatically modified by the `orchestrator.py` script to replace `mcnodeX` with the actual IP address of the node where the microservices application is deployed.

+Do not replace `mcnodeX` manually.

 ### Kick-the-tyres run (~3 minutes)